usebast/usebast.github.io/README.md

 # usebast.github.io
-not much to say here, as things are simple animatter.eu is my art/code website
+not much to say here, as things are simple.
+___
+animatter.eu is my art/code website.